itthinx/woocommerce-product-generator/readme.txt

 == Upgrade Notice ==

-= 1.0.2 =
+= 1.1.0 =
-* Tested with WordPress 4.3, added two fixes.
+* With this release, product short descriptions or excerpts are also created.